raquellvazquez/to-do/README.md

 ## What is To Do List?

-[To do List](https://) is a project that allows you to add tasks to do, allowing you to select them when you finish said task or delete it if you want.
+[To do List](https://raquellvazquez.github.io/to-do/) is a project that allows you to add tasks to do, allowing you to select them when you finish said task or delete it if you want.

-To do list shows you the current date so you can have a better planning of your pending tasks day by day.
+[To do List](https://raquellvazquez.github.io/to-do/) shows you the current date so you can have a better planning of your pending tasks day by day.

-In addition, To do list adapts to mobile and desktop devices so you can manage your tasks from any device you want.
+In addition, [To do List](https://raquellvazquez.github.io/to-do/) adapts to mobile and desktop devices so you can manage your tasks from any device you want.

 <div align="center">